Group Programs

 We require a commitment to at least one full term (x5 sessions) with automatic enrolment each term unless we’re notified otherwise (2 weeks’ notice required).

 Step 2 - We’ll be in touch by email or phone.
-If there’s availability and the group seems like a good fit, we’ll arrange a brief phone chat and offer you the option to visit and see our space before starting.
+If there’s availability and the group seems like a good fit, we’ll offer you the option to visit and see our space before starting.

 Step 3– When you’re ready to join, we’ll send our Service Agreement to secure your spot.